deusfinance/deus-docs/docs/shortpremium.md

 ---
 id: shortpremium
-title: Short price calculations
+title: How is the Short price calculated?
 description: What is the Short Premium?

 ---

-## What is Short Premium?

 On Deus Finance Layer 1, all of the Registrars are tokenized when “conducted” by a conductor (can be the Deus DAO or any individual). <br/>